HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

 ## A GENTLE INTRODUCTION TO STRUCTURED GENERATION

-Structured generation is an approach to specify our expectations for LLMs.
-This is achieved with a class of coding techniques that serve to put constraints on the structure of the LLMs' outputs.

-### CORE IDEAS

 The rationale behind the use of output constraints is to narrow the possible LLM's answers down to the answers that have certain characteristics.
 That way, we maintain control over complex applications using LLMs, because we force the responses to have a format that is consistent with the expectations of our systems.
 For example, in a customer support chatbot, we may require a response composed of two parts, one that is a direct answer for the customer's question, and the other that offers a detailed log and explanation for the company's database.
 Let's look at two examples to illustrate this: